karlholme/fundamental-java/README.md

 # Installation guide
-These installation instructions are for Windows.
+These installation instructions are for Windows, if you are using a Mac go to folder 'mac-setup'.

 ## Git
 Check if git is installed: